Chaitanya0315/Testing/Docs/ProjectPlan.md

 ## 1 Introduction

 <!--*Here you introduce the product.
 Keep this  clean and simple, one or two sentences at most.*-->

+The purpose of this group project is to create an android application that will give users a platform to play word scramble games, create word scramble games, view various player and scramble statistics as well keep track of their own performance.

 ## 2 Process Description